-Istomin’s debut was hastened by the entry of the United States into WW II and quite soon, he found himself propelled to the forefront of the American music life, without being really prepared.
-He immediately chose concertos which were the prerogative of mature pianists, and he refused the easy success that virtuoso concertos, especially the Russian ones, might have brought him.
+Istomin’s debut was hastened by the entry of the United States into WW II and quite soon, he found himself propelled to the forefront of the American music scene, without being really prepared for such sudden fame.
+He immediately chose concertos which were the prerogative of mature pianists, refusing the easy success that virtuoso concertos, especially the Russian ones, might have brought him.
 In his recitals, he arranged eclectic programs because they reflected the richness of his own musical universe, without taking into account the prejudices of the critics, who tended to catalogue musicians and regarded it as impossible for a pianist to excel in both Chopin and Beethoven.

 Istomin also fought against the senseless distinction between solo music and chamber music and made a major contribution towards changing mentalities on this subject.
 However, his activity in chamber music undeniably damaged his image and his career as a soloist. .